jurihock/stftPitchShift/README.md

 The Python program, depending only on `click`, `matplotlib` and `numpy`, can be executed directly via `python3 main.py`.

-Both programs C++ and Python provides a similar set of command line arguments.

 ## Usage

+Both programs C++ and Python provides a similar set of command line arguments:

 ```
 -h  --help     print this help